TheMapleseed/cuBe/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or issues on the [GitHub repository](https://github.com/ahujasid/blender-mcp).

 ## License

-This software is provided under the MIT License.
+This software is provided under the GPLv3 License.